-- Practical learning in this major will see you using state-of-the-art computer and software labs, human-computer interaction spaces and equipment, and an on-campus speech-language research clinic.
+- Practical learning using computer and software labs, human-computer interaction spaces and equipment.

 See also Linguistics.